PrismLauncher/PrismLauncher/README.md

 </picture>
 </p>

-Re-Prism is a <b>fork</b> of the official [PrismLauncher](https://github.com/PrismLauncher/PrismLauncher) , with some personal changes, and is <b>not</b> endorsed by the official source by any means.
+Re-Prism is a <b>fork</b> of the official [PrismLauncher](https://github.com/PrismLauncher/PrismLauncher), with some personal changes, and is <b>not</b> endorsed by the official source by any means.

 ## Downloading/Installation

-- You can dowload the latest stable build from the [releases](https://github.com/itsMeRaj69/Re-Prism/releases) section.
+- You can dowload the latest stable builds from the [releases](https://github.com/itsMeRaj69/Re-Prism/releases) page.
-- Pre-release or Canary builds can also be found on the [Github Actions](https://github.com/itsMeRaj69/Re-Prism/actions) tab (Note: Canary Builds may have bugs and are not recommended for daily use.)
+- Pre-Release or Canary builds can also be found on the [Github Actions](https://github.com/itsMeRaj69/Re-Prism/actions) tab.
+(Note: Canary Builds may have bugs and are not recommended for daily use.)

 ## Building